-Buhari meets APC governors in Aso Rock
+Buhari meets APC governors in Aso rock

 APC Presidential Candidate, Ex-Aspirants Meet Wednesday

-Presidential candidate of the All Progressives Congress, Senator Bola Ahmed Tinubu and the 22 other aspirants who contested last June presidential convention will meet on Wednesday in Abuja….
+Presidential candidate of the All Progressives Congress, Senator Bola Ahmed Tinubu and the 22 other aspirants who contested last June’s presidential convention will meet on Wednesday in Abuja….

 I’ll Expose Politicians Planning To Continue Looting Nigeria —Wike

-Rivers State governor, Nyesom Wike has promised to expose politicians who plan to continue the looting of Nigeria’s treasury even as he revealed that some politicians canvassing for votes to win 2023 presidential election do not mean well for the country….
+Rivers State Governor, Nyesom Wike has promised to expose politicians who plan to continue the looting of Nigeria’s treasury even as he revealed that some politicians canvassing for votes to win the 2023 presidential election do not mean well for the country….

 Oyo APC Threatens To Expel Akintola Over Alleged Anti-Party Acts